tektoncd/pipeline/docs/pipeline-resources.md

     value: github.com/wizzbangcorp/wizzbang
   - name: Revision
     value: master
-  - name: ServiceAccount
-    value: pipeline-sa
  ```

    Params that can be added are the following:

    1. URL: represents the location of the git repository
    1. Revision: Git [revision](https://git-scm.com/docs/gitrevisions#_specifying_revisions ) (branch, tag, commit SHA or ref) to clone.
 If no revision is specified, the resource will default to `latest` from `master`
-   1. Service Account: specifies the `name` of a `ServiceAccount` resource object.
-Add this paramater to run your task with the privileges of the specified service account.
-If no serviceAccountName field is specified, your task runs using the default service account that is in the namespace of the Pipeline resource object.

  #### Use the defined git resource in a `Task` definition